There are a number of series of study aids that are extremely popular with U.S. law students.

 Another series popular with U.S. law students is Wolters Kluwer's "Examples & Explanations" (a/k/a E & Es).
 Each book summarizes a specific area of law and provides useful hypotheticals.
 The Law Library owns all of the books in the series, and the most recent editions are on reserve behind the Circulation Desk.
 Loyola law students can also access the books in the Examples & Explanations series online via the Law Library's subscription to the Aspen Learning Library (a valid Loyola Law School ID and password are required for off-campus access).

-Below is a link to a complete list of the titles included in the "Examples & Explanations" series.
+A complete list of the titles included in the "Examples & Explanations" series is available here.

 Secondary sources are publications that describe, comment on, or analyze the law (as opposed to primary sources, which contain the actual texts of the law).
 Many different types of publications are included in this category: legal dictionaries, legal encyclopedias, American Law Reports, law reviews, Restatements, and treatises.
 Secondary sources can be valuable at the beginning of a research project because they can provide a researcher with an overview of an unfamiliar subject area, introduce key terminology, and provide citations to important primary source materials.